hiiamboris/red-wiki/Red-Custom-Styles.md

 Here are some possible directions where we could go in order to support custom widgets:

 1. Support "native" customization: allow native widgets to be customized by using only the OS API (Theme and VisualStyles API on Windows).
-    * Pro: the big work is done by the OS, style 100% native widgets.
+    * Pro: the big work is done by the OS, still 100% native widgets.
     * Con: heterogeneous support across OSes.

 2. Draw-based widgets: create a new set of widgets entirely using Draw dialect, and add to face object the necessary framework to handle states and their corresponding Draw blocks (or transformation functions acting on a single Draw block).